mikependon/RepoDB.NET/_posts/2020-09-28-repodb-version-release-fsharp-classhandler.md

 - To simplify the error handling.
 It was also introduced on most critical part of the new compiler, thus give a better error messages to the user of the library.
 - Difficulty of the implementation to the extended functionality (i.e.: [ClassHandler](/feature/classhandlers), [PropertyHandler](/feature/propertyhandlers)).
 It is very easy to do such things with the new compiler.

-In addition to this, with the new compiler, the Anonymous Type Param Argument is now being cached and being ahead-of-time (AOT) compiled.
-Meaning, the calls to the underlying Execute methods (i.e.: [ExecuteQuery](/operation/executequery), [ExecuteNonQuery](/operation/executenonquery), [ExecuteScalar](/operation/executescalar), [ExecuteReader](/operation/executereader) and [ExecuteQueryMultiple](/operation/executequerymultiple)) will be much more optimal and efficient than before, if using the Anonymous Type.
+In addition to this, with the new compiler, the Anonymous Type Param Argument is now being cached and compiled ahead-of-time (AOT), thus making this library more performant and much memory-efficient when calling the underlying Execute methods (i.e.: [ExecuteQuery](/operation/executequery), [ExecuteNonQuery](/operation/executenonquery), [ExecuteScalar](/operation/executescalar), [ExecuteReader](/operation/executereader) and [ExecuteQueryMultiple](/operation/executequerymultiple)).
 See below.

 ```csharp
 connection.ExecuteQuery<Person>("SELECT * FROM [Person] WHERE Id = @Id;",